OceanBioME/OceanBioME.jl/paper/paper.md

 The same equations can be integrated by ``Oceananigans.jl`` to provide tracer-based ecosystem models.

 - The second module type is `Individual` "biologically active" particles.
-These consist of individual-based models which are solved along particle paths and can be coupled with the tracer-based modules and physics from ``Oceananigans.jl``.
+These consist of individual-based models solved along particle paths and can be coupled with the tracer-based modules and physics from ``Oceananigans.jl``.
 The biologically active particles can be advected by the currents, and/or they can move according to prescribed dynamics.
 For example, migrating zooplankton or fish can be modelled with biologically active particles and ``OceanBioME.jl`` allows these to interact with tracer-based components such as phytoplankton or oxygen.

 `AdvectedPopulations` are supported by `Boundaries` modules which provide information at the top and bottom of the ocean.
-For example, the GasExchange submodule calculates the flux of carbon dioxide and oxygen at the sea surface, while the `Sediments` modules calculates fluxes of carbon and oxygen at the seafloor.
+For example, the GasExchange submodule calculates the carbon dioxide and oxygen flux at the sea surface, while the `Sediments` modules calculate fluxes of carbon and oxygen at the seafloor.

 We provide a simple framework and utilities (such as light attenuation integration) to build the necessary components of biogeochemical models.
 With the provided models, currently a simple Nutrient-Phytoplankton-Zooplankton-Detritus [@npzd] model, and an intermediate complexity model, LOBSTER [@lobster], we have set up a straightforward "plug and play" framework to add additional tracers such as carbonate and oxygen chemistry systems, and additional forcing.